oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-3-python-and-oracle-rest-api-relationship/python-and-oracle-rest-api-relationship.md

        ![Creating markers for Folium.](images/creating-markers-for-folium-map.png " ")
        <sup>*Notice how we include **`museum_name`** as HTML, icon color and type, as well as a **`tooltip`.***</sup>

-       :bulb: The tooltip generates a helpful bubble when hovered over that reads *Click me!*.
+       > 💡 The tooltip generates a helpful bubble when hovered over that reads *Click me!*.

 5. Finally you'll see the line **`lvmap = m._repr_html_()`**: